top of page

 For example:

-• Many public employees have civil service protections or union grievance procedures that must be used before any lawsuit can move forward.
+• Many public employees have civil service protections or union grievance procedures that must be exhausted before any lawsuit can proceed.

 • Certain claims may be barred or restricted by California Government Claims Act, which can also impose shorter filing deadlines—sometimes as little as six months.

-Because of these extra layers of procedure, government wrongful termination claims often require specialized legal representation.
+Because of these additional procedural layers, government wrongful termination claims often require specialized legal representation.

 Our Wrongful Termination Success Probability Tool is built for private-sector employees.
 In general, the longer your continuous employment, the stronger many claims appear, tenure can bolster credibility, increase potential damages (lost wages/benefits), and undercut “probationary” or short-tenure defenses.